 That’s why we call corn nature’s renewable building block.

+CRA is comprised of seven member companies, including Archer Daniels Midland Company, Cargill, Grain Processing Corporation, Ingredion Incorporated, Primient, Roquette America, Inc. and Tate & Lyle Americas.
 For decades, corn refiners have been perfecting the process of separating corn into its component parts to create a myriad of value-added products.
-Our member companies accomplish all of this with more than 8,000 hardworking employees and one and a half billion bushels of corn, or about ten percent of America’s corn crop.
-Yet together, our industry supports an additional quarter-million American jobs and an annual economic impact of $54 billion.
+Our member companies accomplish all of this with more than 7,000 hardworking employees and one and a half billion bushels of corn, or about ten percent of America’s corn crop.
+Yet together, our industry supports an additional quarter-million American jobs and an annual economic impact of $71 billion.
 While our members are the biggest names in value-added agriculture, they have kept their rural hearts.